nikpapag/harness-dbdevops-worksop/README.md

 ### Step 3: Save and Run the Pipeline

 1. Click **Save** to finalize the multi-stage pipeline.
-2. In git, remove the table drop change, and the broken change from lab 2, then commit to kick off the pipeline.
+2. In Git, remove the table drop change and the broken change from Lab 2, then commit to kick off the pipeline.
 3. Observe the deployment of the previously committed schema change through:
     * Stage 1: DB1 (Dev)
     * Stage 2: DB2 (QA)